William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 In 1968 Birmingham University theologian J G Davies published a book entitled ‘The Secular Use of Church Buildings'.
 It was, in effect, the manifesto of a movement to build new churches as social centres for the local community, Christian or not, which Christians could also use for worship.

 The new church of St Philip and St James under its architect, Martin Purdy, became the physical expression of that movement.
 It was designed as a multi-purpose space which could be subdivided by sliding screens to create smaller halls and rooms.
-In the middle of the building is the sanctuary which cannot be screened and is permanently on view.
+In the middle of the building was the sanctuary which could not be screened and was permanently on view.

 The new St Philip's and St James' was opened by the Bishop Wilson in 1968.
 It was deemed in 2008 that the high cost of repairs to the building were uneconomic and the church was closed.
 The Anglican congregation moved to share the building of the ‘Blue Cross' United Reform Church on Coleshill Road.